junnunkarim/EWU_CSE366_Emotion_Detection_Webapp/README.md

 <summary><b>click here</b></summary>

 ## Clone and Installation
-- Install `Python` using your package manager
+- Install `python` using your package manager
-- Install `Ollama` following the official repo: [Ollama Github](https://github.com/ollama/ollama)
+- Install `ollama` following instructions from the official repo: [Ollama Github](https://github.com/ollama/ollama)
 - Create a virtual environment in your preferred directory

     ```bash